M1L70N/M1L70N/README.md

 <h2> About Min:</h2>

-- 🫶Pleasure, welcome to the profile of the most meaningless guy you'll see today; <br>
+- 🫶Welcome to the profile of the most meaningless guy you'll see today; <br>
-- 🔑 Currently work for myself, in my own venture; <br>
+- 🔑Currently work for myself, in my own venture; <br>
-- 🎮 Extremely passionate about games;<br>
+- 🎮Extremely passionate about games;<br>
-- 🎓 Veteran in Ed.
+- 🎓Veteran in Ed.
 Physics and Freshman in History(Nothing to do with technology).<br>

 <h2>Thanks for dropping by!</h2>